-The UK House of Commons Environmental Audit Committee, in its report on 'Reaching an International Agreement on Climate Change', has been rather more circumspect in its recommendation that 'the [UK] Government must take a subtle approach to the negotiations, particularly with respect to developing countries.
+The UK House of Commons Environmental Audit Committee, in its report on Reaching an International Agreement on Climate Change, has been rather more circumspect in its recommendation that the [UK] Government must take a subtle approach to the negotiations, particularly with respect to developing countries.
 It will have to work closely with them to explore the actions that they might be willing to commit to. ...
-Emission reduction targets for developing countries would not be equitable in all cases given historic emissions'.
-The conclusion - namely that 'all developing countries will need to commit to a range of actions, but those in which per capita GDP is growing quickly will need to commit to more robust measures' - however, remained in the traditional conception, albeit with the concomitant acknowledgment that 'substantial developed country financing will be required in order to shift developing countries onto a lowcarbon path and also to encourage them to agree to mitigation actions'.8
+Emission reduction targets for developing countries would not be equitable in all cases given historic emissions.
+The conclusion, - namely that all developing countries will need to commit to a range of actions, but those in which per capita GDP is growing quickly will need to commit to more robust measures - however, remained in the traditional conception, albeit with the concomitant acknowledgment that substantial developed country financing will be required in order to shift developing countries onto a low-carbon path and also to encourage them to agree to mitigation actions.
+6

-Conditional commitments
+Conditional Commitments

-As I have argued elsewhere on a number of occasions, there is a fundamental difference in how we ought to conceive of the two problems of sharing the burden of developed and that of developing country emission reductions.
+As I have argued elsewhere on a number of occasions, there is a fundamental conceptual difference between the problem of sharing the burden of developed and that of developing country emission reductions.
 The traditional conception illustrated above may be appropriate in the case of industrialised countries.
-Developing countries have always insisted on grounds of the UNFCCC principle of differentiated responsibilities and respective capabilities (Article 3.1) that their emissions cannot be dealt with in the same way.
-Indeed, that difference was already clearly reflected in the convention, which in Article 4.7 states that 'the extent to which developing country Parties will effectively implement their commitments under the Convention will depend on the effective implementation
+Developing countries have always insisted on grounds of the UNFCCC principle of differentiated responsibilities and respective capabilities (Art.
+3.1) that their emissions cannot be dealt with in the same way.
+Indeed, that difference was already clearly reflected in the Convention, which in Article 4.7 states that the extent to which developing country Parties will effectively implement their commitments under the Convention will depend on the effective implementation by developed country Parties of their commitments under the Convention related to financial resources and transfer of technology.

-In other words, developed country commitments in the Convention - and elsewhere - are unconditional ('sovereign'), while those entered into by the developing world have been conditional on actions by the developed world.
+In other words, developed country commitments in the Convention-and elsewhere-are unconditional ('sovereign'), while those entered into by the developing world have been conditional on actions by the developed world.
 And this conditional conception has been consistently reaffirmed by developing countries ever since.
-In Bali, it manifested itself in the final and most acrimonious debate of the whole conference on whether 'MRV' ('measurable, reportable and verifiable') should apply only to developing country mitigation actions, or also to the supporting and enabling finance, technology and capacity building.
+In Bali, it manifested itself in the final and most acrimonious debate of the whole Conference on whether 'MRV' ('measurable, reportable, and verifiable') should apply only to developing country mitigation actions, or also to the supporting and enabling finance, technology, and capacity building.8

-The most recent manifestation was in the 8 July Statement by the leaders of Brazil, China, India, Mexico and South Africa ('G5') in the wake of their participation at the Hokkaido G8 Summit, where they committed themselves to 'undertaking nationally appropriate mitigation and adaptation actions which also support sustainable development.
-We would increase the depth and range of these actions supported and enabled by financing, technology and capacity-building with a view to achieving a deviation from business-as-usual'.

-As it happens, the aforementioned Russian Proposal also envisaged conditional (voluntary) commitments.
-But, given historic performance, there is - I argued at the time - little hope that the required finance and technology transfer would materialise.
-The key obstacle is what has been referred to as the 'domestic revenue problem'; it becomes politically very difficult for any country to transfer abroad any (significant) amounts of money which are part of the domestic budget, and which, as such, are subject to domestic funding demands for public goods such as healthcare or education.
+The most recent manifestation was in the 8 July Statement by the Leaders of Brazil, China, India, Mexico and South Africa ('G5') in the wake of their participation at the Hokkaido G8 Summit, where they committed themselves to undertaking nationally appropriate mitigation and adaptation actions which also support sustainable development.
+We would increase the depth and range of these actions supported and enabled by financing, technology and capacity-building with a view to achieving a deviation from business-as-usual.9 little hope that the required finance and technology transfer would materialise.
+The key obstacle is what has been referred to as the 'domestic revenue problem' it becomes politically very difficult to transfer abroad any (significant) amounts of money which are part of the domestic budget, and which, as such, are subject to domestic funding demands for public goods such as health-care or education.
 Indeed, this is the key reason why legally binding conditional commitments are unlikely even to be signed by the envisaged donors, for fear of being forced into non-compliance due to domestic political pressures.